andreterceiro/dio-claro-spring--maven-plugins/README.md

 ![general things about plugins in Maven](images/general-plugins.png)

-Most used plugins
+Most used plugins:

 ![most used plugins](images/most-used-plugins.png)

-How o use a plugin
+How o use a plugin:

 ![how to use a plugin](images/how-to-use-a-plugin.png)